dssg/triage/example/config/README.md

 How feature importances for individuals should be computed.
 This entire section can be left blank, in which case the defaults will be used.

 - `individual_importance`:
     - `methods`: Refer to *how to compute* individual importances.
 Each entry in this list should represent a different method.
 Available methods are in the catwalk library's: `catwalk.individual_importance.CALCULATE_STRATEGIES` list.
 Will default to `uniform`, or just the global importances.
 Empty list means don't calculate individual importances.
+Individual importances take up the largest amount of database space, so an empty list is a good idea unless you need them.
     - `n_ranks`: The number of top features per individual to compute importances for.
 Will default to 5.